conorsch/securedrop/docs/upgrade_to_tails_2x.rst

 4. Upgrade a Tails USB
 ------------------------------------------------------

-With the Admin/Journo/SVS Tails USB still insterted in the machine, navigate to the Tails Installer (Applications ▸ Tails ▸ Tails Installer) and select the "Upgrade by cloning" option.
+With the Admin/Journo/SVS Tails USB still insterted in the machine, navigate to **Applications ▸ Tails ▸ Tails Installer** and select the **Upgrade by cloning** option.

 |Upgrade by cloning|